xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 | Linux (Wayland) | VK_KHR_wayland_surface |
 | Linux (Mir)  | VK_KHR_mir_surface |

-**NOTE:** Wayland and Mir targets are not fully supported at this time and should be considered alpha quality.
+**NOTE:** Wayland and Mir targets are not fully supported at this time.
+Wayland support is present, but should be considered Beta quality.
+Mir support is not completely implemented at this time.

 It is important to understand that while the loader may support the various entry-points for these extensions, there is a hand-shake required to actually use them: